datreeio/katacoda-scenarios/datree-demo/finish.md

 # finish

 Congratulations.
 You have completed the scenario on the foundations of creating Katacoda content.
-Continue looking at examples on [katacoda.com/scenario-examples](https://katacoda.com/scenario-examples)
+Continue looking at examples on [our docs](https://hub.datree.io/centralized-policy)